What is your attendance policy?

 Unless you are contacted by your instructors via email prior to your arrival on campus, you are not expected to have your books and other course materials before you get to campus.
 When you arrive, you can go to the UChicago Bookstore or the Seminary Co-op Bookstore to buy your books; we build in time for you to do so on the Sunday of orientation weekend.

 Should I bring a computer with me?

 While there are computers and printing facilities available for student use throughout campus, students often find it is best if they bring their own laptops with them.
 Some courses require students to bring a laptop to class; you will be contacted via email if you are enrolled in a course that has this requirement, and students in these courses who receive a scholarship or apply through a community partnership will be able to make arrangements with the Summer Session Office if bringing a laptop is not possible due to financial hardship.
 The main campus computing clusters support both PC and Mac platforms.
 Each building in Campus North Residential Commons has a 24-hour computing lab equipped with Macs, pcs, and Internet access.
 All areas on campus are configured for wireless internet access.
 Please note that there is a nominal fee for printing via campus facilities; see https://printing.uchicago.edu/ for details.

-Every Summer Session course, regardless of length, carries the equivalent credit of one full-length (quarter-long) course in the College at the University of Chicago, with the exception of the Pathway programs, which are non-credit.
+Every Summer Session course, regardless of length, carries the equivalent credit of one full-length (quarter-long) course in the College at the University of Chicago.
 UChicago operates on the quarter, rather than the semester, system; each course offered at the University during Summer Session is the equivalent of 5 quarter hours, or 3.3 semester hours.
-UChicago grants 100 credits per course.

 Are you a current UChicago student?
 Learn more about how to register for summer courses and housing here.